To submit an application for the 2023-2024 IRES ASSURE fellowship visit: https://etap.nsf.gov/award/1159/opportunity/1291

 - Personal statement addressing your interest in this research opportunity and how you expect to address challenges that may arise during the course of the fellowship.

-- NSF-style letters of support.
+- NSF-style letters of collaboration.

 At least one letter of support must be submitted by your U.S. research advisor who will co-mentor you this Summer.
 Additional letters can be submitted for additional U.S. faculty who will co-mentor you to carry out the proposed research program.